TCP now accepts Aetna insurance, and our intake is open with no waitlist! Please call us at 215-567-1111 to begin your journey today.

 My approach to therapy is largely relational and psychodynamic.
 I center the relationship between therapist and client, and bring warmth, thoughtfulness, curiosity, humility, and laughter.
 I work to offer insights about patterns in your life and to join you in exploring the roots these patterns stem from.
 It is my aim for us to collaboratively create a space where you feel seen and held as we work toward a vision of wholeness you have for yourself.

-I am a white, queer, non-binary person (they/she) who thinks a lot about the pervasive effects that the systems we live under have on our own internal worlds and relational structures.
+I am a white, queer, non-binary person (they/them) who thinks a lot about the pervasive effects that the systems we live under have on our own internal worlds and relational structures.
 I am attendant to the powerful ways in which our identities shape our life experiences and dictate how we move through the world, and I am interested in exploring how power dynamics connected to our identities show up in the therapeutic space and inform the work.

 Kristin Baglieri, MSS, LCSW